department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/veterans-burial-allowance.md

 <div class="va-introtext">

-Find out how to get allowances to help cover burial, funeral, and transportation costs.
+Find out how to get Veterans burial allowances to help cover burial, funeral, and transportation costs.

 </div>

 <div class="feature" markdown="0">

-### Can I get burial allowances to help pay for Veteran burial or funeral costs?
+### Can I get allowances to help pay for a Veteran's burial and funeral costs?

 You may be able to get burial allowances if you're paying for the burial and funeral costs, and if any of the below relationships or professional roles describes your connection to the Veteran.